raindropio/mobile/README.md

 1. Rename `.env.example` to `.env`
 2. `yarn`
 3. `react-native run-ios` or `react-native run-android`
-4. Optional: Create `/sentry.properties` file
+4. Create empty `/ios/main.jsbundle` file
-5. Optional: To build production android release https://reactnative.dev/docs/signed-apk-android#setting-up-gradle-variables
+5. Optional: Create `/sentry.properties` file

 ## Known issues
 - [ ] **No momentum scroll on Android 9**.
 This is React Native issue that not yet resolved